dwp/emr-encryption-materials-provider/README.md

     * ```x-amz-meta-x-amz-matdesc``` - the description of theencryption materials used to encrypt the symmetric key:
       * ```keyid``` - the key of the subsidiary keypair
       * ```mode``` - "doubleReuse"

+Note: this suggestion is for preparing encrypted test data only - not a method for production use!